 Figure 2.
-Rimantadine and amantadine binding kinetics against Udorn M2 (Ser31) were determined using a combined application and washout procedure TEVC assay.
+Rimantadine enantiomers and amantadine binding kinetics against Udorn M2 (Ser31) were determined using a combined application and washout procedure TEVC assay.
 (A) Racemic rimantadine (B) (R)-rimantadine, (C) (S)-rimantadine, or (D) amantadine was applied to oocytes for 5 to 7 min after the inward current reached its maximum, then a washout protocol was applied to the oocytes.
 During the washout, pH 8.5 pulses were applied to make sure the current went to baseline to ensure the oocyte quality.
 The blue bar above the recording trace indicates the period in which the pH 5.5 Barth solution was applied; the red bar indicates the period in which compounds in pH 5.5 Barth solution were applied.
 Representative recording traces are shown on the left side of each figure.
 Data extracted from the recording traces were plotted with an association then dissociation equation in GraphPad Prism 5 as shown in the right side of each figure.
 The best-fit values are shown in the Table 1.